jjrscott/XCTestBackChannel/README.md

 This project demonstrates how to use `NSDistributedNotificationCenter` to provide simple bidirectional messaging between your iOS app and UI tests that are controlling it.
+This mechanism has been tested in the iOS Simulator and on an iOS device connected to Xcode.

 You should **NOT** attempt to put this in the AppStore.
 Expect Apple to reject your app for the use of a private API if you do.

-## Usage
+### Usage

 To send a message from your app to your test: